CyanideByte/YomiBot/README.md

 - Play music from YouTube and Spotify
 - Queue management (add, skip, shuffle, purge)
 - Support for playlists, albums, and artist top tracks
+- Uses `spotifyscraper` as a fallback for playlists if the Spotify API is unavailable.
 - Persistent queue across bot restarts

 ### 🎮 OSRS Wiki Integration